jslv1995/bitcoin-tracking-project/README.md

-# Bitcoin and Stock Market Analysis Project
+## Bitcoin and Stock Market Analysis Project

-## Overview
+# Overview

-This project analyzes the stock performance of selected American public companies with the largest holdings of Bitcoin (BTC) as an asset.
-The focus is on four companies: MicroStrategy Inc. (MSTR), Marathon Digital Holdings (MARA), Tesla, Inc. (TSLA), and CleanSpark Inc. (CLSK).
-The analysis covers their stock performance from 2017 to the present, with particular attention to the period around late 2020 and early 2021, when these companies first purchased Bitcoin.
+This project focuses on analyzing the stock performance of MicroStrategy Inc. (MSTR), the largest public company in America holding Bitcoin (BTC) as an asset.
+The analysis aims to explore the relationship between MicroStrategy's stock performance and Bitcoin's price over time, particularly before and after the company began purchasing Bitcoin in August 2020.

-The goal is to assess how Bitcoin holdings may correlate with or impact stock performance over various periods.
-Data from the CoinGecko API and Alpha Vantage API is used to retrieve information about these companies' Bitcoin holdings and their corresponding historical stock data.
+The project utilizes data from the CoinGecko API to retrieve information about MicroStrategy's Bitcoin holdings and from the Alpha Vantage API to obtain historical stock and Bitcoin price data.

 ## Project Goals:
 - Data Retrieval:
-    - Use the CoinGecko API to fetch data on public companies holding Bitcoin
+    - Completed: Established connections to the CoinGecko API to fetch data on MicroStrategy's Bitcoin holdings, ensuring accurate and up-to-date information.
-    - Utilize the Alpha Vantage API to retrieve historical stock data (monthly) for the top companies identified from the CoinGecko data.
+    - Completed: Successfully connected to the Alpha Vantage API to retrieve monthly historical stock data for MicroStrategy, as well as Bitcoin price data, demonstrating the ability to interact with multiple APIs and handle API keys securely.
-    - Alpha Vantage is also supplying historical price data for Bitcoin.

 - Data Processing and Analysis:
-    - Use pandas to clean, process, and merge the data from CoinGecko and Alpha Vantage.
+    - Completed: Utilized pandas to clean, process, and merge data retrieved from both APIs, ensuring that the data is in a usable format for further analysis.
+This included handling JSON responses, converting them into DataFrames, and performing operations like filtering, sorting, and merging data sets.
-    - Analyze the stock performance of these companies from 2017 to August 2024, and explore potential correlations between Bitcoin holdings and stock price trends.
+    - In Development: Beginning the analysis phase, focusing on MicroStrategy's stock performance from 2017 to the present.
+The aim is to identify any significant trends or correlations between Bitcoin holdings and stock price movements, particularly before and after August 2020.
-    - Investigate how the stock prices of these companies have changed in relation to significant fluctuations in Bitcoin's market value.

-- Data Visualization:
+- Data Visualization (in development):
-    - Create visualizations using matplotlib or plotly to illustrate trends, correlations, and key insights derived from the data.
-    - Provide clear, informative charts that compare Bitcoin holdings with stock performance over time.
+    - In Development: Planning and initial development of visualizations using matplotlib and plotly.
+The goal is to create clear and informative charts that will compare MicroStrategy's stock performance with Bitcoin's price over time, with a focus on the period before and after the company's Bitcoin purchases.

-## Project Structure
+# Project Structure
 - src/
-    - main.py: *in development*
+    - main.py: The main script where all functions are imported, and executed.
-    - alphavantage_get_data.py: Fetches monthly historical stock data for public companies and Bitcoin using the Alpha Vantage API.
+    - alphavantage_get_data.py: Fetches monthly historical stock data for MicroStrategy and Bitcoin using the Alpha Vantage API.
-    - coingecko_get_data.py: Retrieves data on public companies holding Bitcoin from the CoinGecko API.
+    - coingecko_get_data.py: Retrieves data on MicroStrategy's Bitcoin holdings from the CoinGecko API.
-    - __init__.py: Allows use of functions in other folders

-- data/ (*in development* not yet included in the repository)
+- data/
+    - coingecko_pandas_analysis.py: Leveraged the pandas library to analyze and sort the top public companies holding Bitcoin, ultimately identifying MicroStrategy (MSTR) as the most suitable company for detailed analysis.
+    - alphavantage_pandas_analysis.py: Utilizes pandas for ongoing processing and analysis of stock data retrieved from the Alpha Vantage API, preparing it for deeper insights.
+    - for_analysis/: Processed data output from the API calls.

-- .env (not included in the repository)
+- .env (not included in the repository):
     - Stores API keys required for accessing the CoinGecko and Alpha Vantage APIs.

 ## Getting Started: